-The District condemns and prohibits all forms of harassment, bullying and discrimination of students based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex by school employees or students on school property and at school-sponsored activities and events that take place at locations off school property.
+The District condemns and prohibits all forms of harassment, bullying and discrimination of students, including such conducts based on actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender or sex or other protected category by school employees or students on school property and at school-sponsored activities and events that take place at locations off school property.
 All administrators, faculty, staff, parents/caregivers, families, volunteers and students are expected to not tolerate harassment, hazing and bullying and to model behavior that is respectful and civil.

-In addition, any act of harassment, bullying and discrimination outside of school sponsored events, which can reasonably be expected to materially and substantially disrupt the educational process may be subject to discipline.
+In addition, any act of harassment, bullying and/or discrimination outside of school sponsored events, which can reasonably be expected to materially and substantially disrupt the educational process may be subject to discipline.
 Off campus misconduct that endangers the health and safety of students or staff within the school, or can reasonably be expected to impact the educational process is also prohibited and will be addressed by the District.
 Examples of such misconduct include, but are not limited to cyberbullying.
-Cyberbullying is defined as the creation of a hostile environment by conduct or by threats, intimidation or abuse through any form of electronic communication, that: